Berdir/user_relationships/plugins/user_relationship_migrate/README.txt

 This is a plugin module for the User Relationships module.
 It allows admins to migrate Buddy List relationships to User Relationships.

-Send comments to JB Christy: http://drupal.org/user/174933, or post an issue at http://drupal.org/project/user_relationships.
+Send comments to Jeff Smick: http://drupal.org/user/107579/contact, or post an issue at http://drupal.org/project/user_relationships.